-The reference can be constructed from zero, one or multiple control samples.
-A reference should be constructed specifically for each target capture panel (i.e. set of baits) and, ideally, match the type of sample (e.g. FFPE-extracted or fresh DNA) and library preparation protocol or kit used.
+The reference can be constructed from zero, one or multiple control samples (see below).

+A reference should be constructed specifically for each target capture panel, using a BED file listing the genomic coordinates of the baited regions.
+Ideally, the control or "normal" samples used to build the reference should match the type of sample (e.g. FFPE-extracted or fresh DNA) and library preparation protocol or kit used for the test (e.g. tumor) samples.